Background and Programme Objectives

 The IPP candidate will be registered as a Masters or PhD student in the academic School of the NTU academic faculty.

 The Intellectual Property (IP) is to be discussed between NTU and the company in consultation with NTU Legal and Secretarial Office .

 A research contractual agreement would be formulated specifically for each project to be undertaken by the student, the company and the university.

 It should include clauses related to salary, tuition fees, extent of commitment of programme, conference travel, consumables, utilisation of equipment and any other indirect costs which may involve in the entire IPP duration.

 Ownership of any publications and findings that are generated from the research are amongst the issues that have to be discussed.

-- The applicant should meet the minimum enrolment requirements of NTU Office of Admissions and Financial Aid (OAFA) as well as be suitably qualified to be recruited and employed by the company.
+- The applicant should meet the minimum enrolment requirements of NTU Office of Admissions (OA) as well as be suitably qualified to be recruited and employed by the company.